zencart/documentation/content/user/admin_pages/admins/admin_activity_logs.md

 created when actions are taken in the admin.
 This can be used as a security audit or to figure out when an undesired change was made.

-You cannot directly view your admin activity logs on this page, but you can export them as a CSV, and download the output to your own computer.
+You cannot directly view your admin activity logs on this page.
+To view this table, you will have to use phpMyAdmin, or export a CSV, and download the output to your own computer.

+When viewing this data, note that the field `gzpost` is a json-encoded blob, so you will not be able to view it directly in phpMyAdmin or in a phpMyAdmin export.
+However, using the Export feature built into this page (at the top) will allow you to view the gzpost data.

 ![Admin Activity Log Manager](/images/admin_activity_logs.png)